gu1Vaz/groupys/README.md

 # Groupys
 **[code in branch master]**

-An app to chat with anonymous people for Android
+An app to chat with anonymous people in rooms or meetings for Android

 The project contain:
 - App developed in Java